 Loss of appetite is very common during old age as your appetite undergoes changes and is no longer the same.
-But if the lack of interest in eating arises from problems like indigestion, cholelithiasis symptoms (a heath condition characterized by a hard accumulation in the fluid of your gall bladder) or any other gastroenterology symptoms; depression; or the inability to cook, you should not hesitate to have a doctor take a look at you.
+But if the lack of interest in eating arises from problems like indigestion, cholelithiasis symptoms (a health condition characterized by a hard accumulation in the fluid of your gallbladder) or any other gastroenterology symptoms; depression; or the inability to cook, you should not hesitate to have a doctor take a look at you.

 Problems with movement are very common when you get old.
 You become more prone to falls and your bones become brittle.
 Head injuries and fractures become very common during this time.
 Additionally, even surgeries like partial nephrectomy (removal of tumors within your kidneys) or ventral hernia repair (a surgery to fix tears in your abdominal wall) can affect your movement as you spend time recuperating.

 The inability to control your urine can point to old age-related health problems.
 If you’re a man, the reason can be problems with your prostate; and if you’re a woman, it may be due to a condition is known as stress incontinence.
 Consulting a doctor is vital to prevent problems from occurring such as acute urinary retention.